Forum

 NarniaWeb Junkie

 It's also possible that children wouldn't miss their parents as much as adults might assume.
 Who knows?
 Some might be glad to be free of them.
 Remember Peter Pan.
-"Children are gay and innocent heartless."
+"Children are gay and innocent and heartless."
 Of course, every kid is different.
 Realistically, some (like Susan) would worry about their parents, and some (like Jill) wouldn't.
 I gravitate towards my original explanation for why C. S. Lewis didn't explore this more.
 (Which is also Courtenay's and Icarus's explanation.)
 He felt it just wouldn't fit in with the conventions of the genre in which he was writing.
 You could argue he was wrong and exploring how the main characters felt about being separated from their parents, possibly forever, would have added emotional depth to the Narnia books.
 I won't make that argument though because I love the books as they are.
 Giggle

-This post was modified 3 weeks ago by Col Klink
+This post was modified 4 months ago by Col Klink

 For better or worse-for who knows what may unfold from a chrysalis?-hope was left behind.